Regardless of how it happened, suffering an arm injury can leave you with limited mobility and reduced independence.

 The severity of arm injuries can vary hugely, but they nearly always impact your ability to work, drive and enjoy your social life.
-In any of these cases, it’s likely we can help you claim.
+In any of these cases, it’s likely a solicitor can help you claim.

-However, some of the more common type of arm injuries we help people with are:
+However, some of the more common type of arm injuries people suffer from are:

 Repetitive strain injury (RSI) can drastically affect the mobility of your wrist, hand and fingers, leaving you unable to do the simplest of daily tasks without pain.

 RSI is most commonly caused by the same repetitive movements at work, such as typing, using your mouse or long periods of repeated movement.

 RSI can be avoided, and your employer should take steps to make sure your workspace and work tasks are as safe as possible.